Thinklab-SJTU/Bench2Drive/README.md

     ```

 ## Eval Tools
-  - Add your agent to leaderboard/team_code/your_agent.py
+  - Add your agent to leaderboard/team_code/your_agent.py & Link your model folder under the Bench2Drive directory.
     ```bash
         Bench2Drive\
           assets\